hdunl/MLPassCheck/README.md

 The project consists of the following files and directories:

 - `main.py`: The main script
-- `data.csv`: Your dataset containing passwords and their strength labels.
+- `data.csv`: Your dataset containing passwords and their strength labels. headers must be "password" and "strength", strength must be an int from 0 - 2.
+(Ex.
+P@ssw0rd21;* | 2)